Catch delivery failure before schedules break.

 Built for project managers, scrum masters, and engineering leads who need to answer hard questions about delivery — not just track tickets.

-Three reasons the forecast holds up where spreadsheets and gut-feel don't.
+Three reasons you can put this forecast in a status report where spreadsheets and gut-feel don't belong.

 Uses your Jira data